lsst-dm/dmtn-008/index.rst

     :target: ../../_static/validation_data_decam_master-ga7c58840c3_data_z_check_astrometry.png

     Distribution of the RMS in the measured position of the sources for the same object across visits.
-    The expected astrometric error from a single image is $C\theta/$SNR.
-Note that we here fit to the joint sample instead of more properly fitting to the seeing in each image.
+    The expected astrometric error from a single image is :math:`C \theta/{\rm SNR}`.
+    Note that we here fit to the
+    joint sample instead of more properly fitting to the seeing in each image.
     Also note that the fit is terrible.